Superphysics Superphysics

 Reflection 3

-Ancient moralists, the best models, made no material distinction among the different species of mental endowments and defects, but treated all alike under the appellation of virtues and vices, and made them indiscriminately the object of their moral reasonings.
+Ancient moralists are the best models.
+They made no material distinction among the different species of mental endowments and defects.
+Instead, they treated all alike under the name of virtues and vices.
+They made them indiscriminately the object of their moral reasonings.

 [Footnote: The following passage of Cicero is worth quoting, as being the most clear and express to our purpose, that any thing can be imagined, and, in a dispute, which is chiefly verbal, must, on account of the author, carry an authority, from which there can be no appeal.